Skip navigation links

 Spartan Early Start 2024 Course SelectionStudents gathered around a computer in a discussion

 Eligible students can select one or two of the classes below to enter in their SES application.
-You can view a PDF of the application before you apply.
 All classes run during MSU’s second summer session, which starts July 1, 2024, and ends August 15, 2024.
 Availability in the course depends on if there are open seats, which change regularly.

 When making decisions, please review the information on the FAQ page and consider the AP, Dual Enrollment, transfer, or other credits you are transferring in to MSU.
 You may also want to review MSU’s Class Search page in your student portal for additional details about the course.